 As a late-night host said: “we want to buy sneakers, we do not want to stand in a factory making them”

 Will China’s manufacturing power take it to dominate the world?

 If you’re worried about jobs, manufacturing and the future of world economies, here are a couple of things to keep in mind.

 - Manufacturing is an employment wave which has passed already over the US and Europe.

-- 35 years ago, electronics and cars from Japan became better value for money than those from the US.
+- 35 years ago a term like Chinese electronics was unheard of, electronics and cars were manufactured all in Japan, and became better value for money than those from the US.

 A lot of people started to buy from Japan, to the point that 25 years ago people were really scared about Japan taking over the world.

 After Japan had caught up with the world’s quality standards, and started to exceed them, their growth started to slow down markedly.
 Same thing happened for Korea & Taiwan.

 - New factories will be mostly full of robots anyway.